GustavsKr/NextJS-Artist-Website/README.md

-# 🎹 Portfolio Website: Pianist & Composer
+# 🎹 Musician Portfolio Website

 This is a portfolio website built for a local pianist and composer to showcase her music, biography, and performances.